IAMRichardT/qtVersioning/README.md

 # Usage
 Every time you build your application in Qt, the **build.bat** script will execute, thus overwriting the existing **build.h** file you have in your project with new information.
 Each build ran will also auto-increment **#define APP_BUILD** by **+1**.

-**NOTE:** Remember that while using this, if you make any manual changes to your **build.h** file, those changes will be overwritten on the next build.

 # Customization
 All information to be included in your **header.h** file will come from the **build.bat** script.
 You may open that script in a text editor and adjust whatever parameters you wish.
 Once saved, go back to Qt and do another build so that the changes will take affect.